 In the case of the squat, this can occur if you’re new to squatting, i.e. you’re just learning how your hips, knees, and ankle should function together as you perform the movement.

-However, if you’ve been squatting for some time, then coordination can also be due to a lack of stability.
+However, if you’ve been squatting for some time, coordination can also be due to a lack of stability.
 This can happen by overdeveloping certain muscle groups and underdeveloping other muscle groups.

 In order to address poor coordination, you need to use targeted squat cues and implement specific exercises to build your stabilizers.
 More on this later.